mmiddaugh/lighthouse-facilities/README.md

   through the facilities collection process.
   Operating status and extended services may be updated at any time by CMS.
   Drive time band data is refreshed on an as-needed basis.
-* `facilities-timer` is a Jenkins Jobs (Agent-J) that fires nightly to trigger the facilities collection/data reload process.
+* `facilities-timer` is a Jenkins Job (Agent-J) that fires nightly to trigger the facilities collection/data reload process.
 * `Access to Care (ATC)` provides
   [wait times](https://www.accesstocare.va.gov/atcapis/v1.1/patientwaittimes) and